rtxsc/blynk-mqtt-circuitpython/README.md

 The device should get connected in a few seconds.
 Your Serial Monitor should display something like this:

 > [!NOTE]
-> If configure to work with Blynk MQTT
+> If configured to work with Blynk MQTT, these will appear

 ```log
       ___  __          __